DAVID S. WILSON, LT, USN

 On 15 December 1945, Spence was declared killed in action, and posthumously appointed a LCDR by President Truman on 1 April 1946, to rank from 17 October 1944.
 He was awarded the Purple Heart, Presidential Unit Citation, (for service in O'BANNON), American Defense Service Medal, World War II Victory Medal, and Asiatic-Pacific Campaign Medal.

 Spence is survived by his wife, Toto (Cecil Train Wilson), who lives in Washington, 3140 Wisconsin Avenue, No. 108, Washington, D.C.
 20016.

 Memorial Hall Error

 From On Eternal Patrol, "He is listed as a Lieutenant in some sources, but was posthumously appointed a LCDR by President Truman on April 1, 1946, to rank from October 17, 1944.”
-This should be reflected in Memorial Hall.
+Memorial Hall has LT.